Viewing logs

 $execution details

-The details of a recipe step, including the command run and environmental details.
+The $execution details of a recipe step, including the command run and details about the execution environment.
 This log is often helpful for reproducing the recipe step locally.